unchartedsoftware/salt-core/README.md

 import com.unchartedsoftware.mosaic.core.util.ValueExtractor
 import java.sql.Timestamp
 import org.apache.spark.sql.Row

-// source DataFrame
-// NOTE: It is STRONGLY recommended that you filter your input DataFrame down to only the columns you need for tiling. val frame = sqlContext.sql("select pickup_time, distance from taxi_micro").rdd frame.cache

 // We use a ValueExtractor to retrieve data-space coordinates from rows
 // In this case, that's column 0 (pickup_time, converted to a double millisecond value) and column 1 (distance)